Foodie-Brain/be_foodie/README.md

 # Foodie Brain :bento: :brain:

-*An application developed with Ruby on Rails and React*

 An application that allows users to mark and share their favorite food spots and dishes on a map.
 Users will be able to see the locations mark and decide if they want to try it.
 It is a fast and easy way to enjoy and find new food trends and expand your taste buds.
 Foodie brain connects users as one, food lover application

 Some quick points of Foodie Brain